Program of Alternative Certification for Educators (PACE)

 - bachelor's or master's degree in a particular qualifying licensure area

-- passing score on the appropriate Praxis II® examinations
+- passing score on the appropriate Praxis® examinations

 - work experience requirement

-For more information about the PACE application process, admission criteria and training, access Alternate Routes to Licensure.
+For more information about the PACE application process, admission criteria and training, access Alternative Pathways to Licensure.

 For general information on all facets of the educator licensure process, including alternate routes, access the Office of Educator Services Licensure Forms.